gatsbyjs/gatsby/docs/docs/troubleshooting-common-errors.md

 npm install
 ```

-The version of Node.js that's used to install sharp needs to match the versioin of Node.js that is run, so clearing `node_modules` and reinstalling often resolves the problem.
+The version of Node.js that's used to install sharp needs to match the version of Node.js that is run, so clearing `node_modules` and reinstalling often resolves the problem.

 ### Incompatible library version: sharp.node requires version X or later, but Y provides version Z